 The scallops are finished cooking when they have about ¼-inch of golden-brown crust on each side with a translucent center.
 You can also cook scallops all the way through by cooking them for 2 to 3 minutes per side.

-Once the scallops are cooked through, add fresh garlic, and/or your choice of fresh herbs to the hot skillet and cook for 30 seconds to 1 minute, just until fragrant.
-Serve the scallops alongside your favorite side dishes, such as rice, and steamed or roasted vegetables.
+Once the scallops are cooked through, add fresh garlic and/or your choice of fresh herbs to the hot skillet and cook for 30 seconds to 1 minute, just until fragrant.
+Serve the scallops alongside your favorite side dishes, such as rice or roasted vegetables.